moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 The Linux kernel is the core component of the Linux operating system, serving as the intermediary between hardware and user-level applications.
 It manages system resources, provides essential services, and facilitates communication between software and hardware components.

-## Resource Management:

-- The Linux kernel manages hardware resources, including CPU, memory, storage devices, and peripherals.
-- It allocates resources to processes, schedules tasks for execution, and ensures fair and efficient use of system resources.

-## Process Management:

-- The kernel oversees the creation, scheduling, and termination of processes.
-- It manages process execution, context switching, and inter-process communication.

-## Memory Management:

-- The kernel is responsible for allocating and deallocating memory for processes.
-- It implements virtual memory through techniques like paging and swapping, allowing processes to use more memory than physically available.

-## File System Support:

-- The kernel provides support for various file systems, enabling the mounting and access of storage devices.
-- It handles file I/O operations, file permissions, and ensures filesystem integrity.

-## Device Drivers:

-- Essential components of the kernel that allow communication with hardware devices.
-- The Linux kernel supports a wide range of device drivers, ensuring compatibility with diverse hardware components.

-## System Calls:

-- The interface between user-level applications and
 ![fundamental-architecture-of-linux (1)](https://github.com/moelomda/Embedded-Linux/assets/88937815/65fed528-ef6b-43ed-9a2d-2a8ec97af80d)

 # Components of the Linux Kernel